antsmartian/antoaravinth.github.com/_posts/2012-08-02-3-siblings-dhisoom-3.md

 So apart from Groovy wishing my sister, let me wish myself "Happy raksha bandhan" to my sisters :D

-**Note**: The code that I have written is not fully by me.
+**Note1**: The code that I have written is not fully by me.
 40% of the code is based on Groovy's utility scripts.
 But the idea is fully mine!
-And the title **Siblings Dhisoom!** is taken from Twitter trends.
+And the title **Siblings Dhisoom!** is taken from Twitter trend (2/Aug/2012).

+**Note2**: DSL's are getting famous these days.
+I want you to know about it.
+My program can't be called fully as DSL.
+But I used the terms here, because I will be writing several post on this topic in near feature.

 I just simply wrote the blog in a text editor.
-So there can be splling mistke, may has gramatical flaws.
+So there can be splling mistke, may would has gramatical flaws badly.
 If that is the case leave a comment.

 Thanks for reading my post.
 If you have any doubts, feel free to post the comment.
+Comments are welcome!

 ###That's all folks!